pintergreg/dissertation/content/en/docs/data_sources/index.md

 Moreover, 419 cells ceased to operate (did not have any activity) before the end of the month.
-Figure <a href="/docs/data_sources#fig:disappearing_cells">3.4</a> shows the distribution of these cells during the month [^2].
+Figure <a href="/docs/data_sources#fig:disappearing_cells">3.4</a> shows the distribution of these cells during the mont[^2].
 According to my knowledge, operators regularly adjust the network, including installing new cells and shutting down others.
 The problem is that the cell map does not associate temporal information with the geographic locations, so these changes are not represented.
 The numerous cells without geographic location might be the replacement cells of the removed ones or just temporary cells.

 For example, Óbuda Island is a recreational area with marginal mobile phone activity during most of the year.
 But, it gives place the Sziget Festival, that had approximately 441000 visitors in 2015, with a daily capacity of at most 90000 visitors [<a href="/docs/bibliography#bbj2015sziget" title="K. Christian, “Sziget Festival sees record attendance of 441,000.”
 Available: https://bbj.hu/budapest/culture/awards/sziget-festival-sees-record-attendance-of-441-000">112</a>].
 For this event, the operators install temporary cells to serve the massively increased demand of the mobile phone network capacity.